 - Undertaking searches on the property.
 There are multiple searches which can be carried out on a home and its surrounding land, including checking for any flood risks, drainage and water issues, contaminated land, ground instability (for example if the land around the property was formally a working mine), and any local authority issues (e.g. if the house is due to be demolished to allow a new road to be built).

-- Arranging and examining structural reports.
+- Getting a proper survey.
 A RICS survey will ensure that any issues such as Japanese Knotweed, subsidence, damp, or asbestos present in or around the property are brought to your attention.
-It is also advisable to have a building survey (rather than simply a ‘Homebuyer Report’) completed to ensure any structural problems are noted.
-If work is needed to bring the building up to scratch, it may be worth getting quotes in advance – so you know what you’re taking on.
+A building survey (rather than simply a ‘Homebuyer Report’) should ensure any structural problems are brought to your attention.
+If work is needed to bring the building up to scratch, it may be worth getting quotes in advance – so you know what you’re taking onaand how much it’s going to cost.

 Our team has a wealth of experience in repossession conveyancing – there are few situations we have not come across before.
-We will rapidly let you know if any further due diligence should be completed to ensure your best interests are protected.
+We will let you know if any further due diligence is needed to ensure your best interests are protected.

 If an issue is spotted relating to a repossessed property for sale, will the lender amend the contract?